aineko-dev/aineko/docs/developer_guide/node_implementation.md

 ### Producers & consumers

-Node classes inherit attributes named `self.producers` and `self.consumers` that are each a dictionary, keyed by dataset name with values being `DatasetProducer` and `DatasetConsumer` objects respectively.
-These objects allow you to produce/consume data to/from a dataset from your catalog configuration.
+Node classes inherit attributes named `self.producers` and `self.consumers` that are each a dictionary, with keys being the dataset name and values being `DatasetProducer` and `DatasetConsumer` objects respectively.
+These objects allow you to produce/consume data to/from a dataset.

+This is an example of typical usage within a node:

 ```python title="sum_node.py" hl_lines="11 16"
 from aineko.internals.node import AbstractNode